-By visiting websites provided in the survey as IPSP publishing service URLs, one of 10 categories was selected for each IPSP (Table 49).
+By visiting websites provided in the survey as IPSP publishing service URLs, one of 10 categories was selected for each IPSP (Table 9Error!
+Reference source not found.).
 Only four institutions (all faculties/universities) have dedicated web pages for their publishing activities and services, and 22 are single journal websites.
 Croatian IPSPs are mainly universities/faculties (17/77) and learned societies (18/77).
 The large representation of journals in the survey will certainly result in a weaker representation of other types of publications issued by IPSPs, resulting in skewed results towards journals' practices.